ptrckbrown94/express-notepad-/README.md

 I built this application with the help from my instructor and TAs from Triology.
 I also had addditoinal help from my classmates and tutors.

 ## Challenges
 I found this whole activity to be challanging.
 I had never saved anything to a database.
-I struggle with using documentation to figure out the problem at hand, expectional when its a language that I'm not familiar with.
+I struggled with using documentation to figure out to delete a note.
+Once I was able to find the documentation I had a hard time deciding between the two options that seemed best.

 ## Live Site
 https://ptrckbrown94.github.io/express-notepad-/